Money Management Advice

 You need to find a way of covering as many of your essential needs as possible.
 This might include asking for help from friends and family.
 Or contacting other services that might be able to offer you support.

 The first, and most important step, is to take control as quickly as possible.
 Look for help even if you think you are going to be in a crisis situation.

 You can get help with Foodbank voucher if you have a referral from a professional such a doctor, health visitor, social worker or police officer.
 Once you have a voucher, you can redeem a food parcel for three days' emergency food at a Foodbank.

-If you have a child who is 5 or under, you may get some help with food from your local children's centre.
+If your child is 5 or under, you may get some help with food from your local children's centre.

 Healthy Start Vouchers

 Use the 'do I qualify' checker to see if you qualify for Healthy Start Vouchers.
 These will help you buy basic food if you are pregnant or have a child under four years old.

 Utilities (gas, electric and water)

 Gas and electric

 If you struggle to pay your bill, contact your supplier and explain.
 Ask if they have any services, such as an energy trust, that could help.
-If your supplier does not offer any help, you can contact the British Gas Energy Trust, even if you don't use British Gas.
+If your supplier does not offer any help, you can contact the British Gas Energy Trust Contact them even if you don't use British Gas.

 You may be able to get help from:

 Wessex Water - TAP Scheme

-You may also be eligible for the LEAP (Local Energy Advice Programme) that provides lots of free help to save energy.
+You may also be eligible for the LEAP (Local Energy Advice Programme).
+They provide lots of free help to save energy.

 Rent and Council Tax

 - If you are struggling to pay your rent or Council Tax because you are on a low income, complete the online benefit application form to see if you qualify for some help.

-- If you are struggling to pay your Council Tax please contact the Council Tax department as soon as possible to avoid having additional costs applied to your account.
+- If you are struggling to pay your Council Tax please contact the Council Tax department as soon as possible.
+This avoids having additional costs applied to your account.

 - If possible, explain your situation to your landlord to try to avoid a confrontation if you do miss a payment.